Ramneantu/deepfake-detection/README.md

 But instead of step 2. from before (searching for most similar face), the landmarks of ALL faces are transformed into a normalized space (such that all images look similar)
 --> I don't know how well this approach works, I still need to test this

-**Adaption of face xray**

-I implemented own pipeline that does:
-- given folder of images, extract all facial landmarks and create dict = {face_id: landmarks} for each image.
-And store it as json
-- in the utils file, I added a function that searches for the nearest face
-- and does the processing steps as in the old repo
---> folders of real and fake images; fakes are created regarding the procedure in the paper (and as mentioned above).
-See Notebooks for reference.

-Face-Xray-master

-**Requirements**
-See requirements file here
-There may be some additional packages not needed, but this current environment was created only for the project.
-So this should be as slim as possible.

-Requirements for Face-Artifacts will be created